jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

 Along with the saved game file a ".dat" file is created that contains a hash of the save file.
 This hash is checked whenever a saved game is loaded.

 ### Loading Game State from Save Game Files
 To load a saved game, just call the load_game_state() function of the GameStateService autoload.
-You must pass a Callable reference to this function which receives the current scene file path of the saved game.
-It is up to you to switch to that scene.
-This was done so that you may do some sort of transition effect if you wish to.
+If the saved game file is successfully loaded, a path to a scene file is returned, which was the current scene when the save game file was made.

 For example: